-During the month of June, Discovery Communications organizes thousands of its employees throughout the world to give back through their “Discover Your Impact Day.”
-On June 12th, SCA joined in to help their efforts by organizing a conservation project on the Los Angeles River with over 80 local Discovery Communications employees.
+During the month of June, Discovery Communications organizes thousands of employees throughout the world to give back through their “Discover Your Impact Day.”
+On June 12th, SCA supported these employee engagement efforts with a conservation project on the Los Angeles River bringing together over 80 local Discovery Communications staff.

 SCA teamed up with the Friends of the Los Angeles River